Sony Interactive Entertainment: Other platforms

-SIE began releasing some of its first-party studios' exclusive titles for Windows in 2020, starting with Horizon: Zero Dawn in August 2020, and with Days Gone in May 2021.
+Between 2020 and 2025, SIE had released some of its exclusive titles from first-party studios for Windows PCs, starting with Horizon: Zero Dawn in August 2020, and with Days Gone in May 2021.
 Layden said in a 2021 interview that he was part of the team that came up with this concept, where they recognized "we need to go out to where these new customers are, where these new fans could be.
 We need to go to where they are...
 Because they've decided not to come to my house, so I've got to go their house now.
 And what's the best way to go to their house?
 Why not take one of our top-selling games?"
 Ryan said in an interview that with some of the latter PlayStation 4 titles that "There's an opportunity to expose those great games to a wider audience" and that Horizon: Zero Dawns release on Windows shows there was a strong interest in further releases.
 An investor report in 2021 stated that a primary factor in SIE's recent desire to expand into PC gaming under Ryan stems from the motivation to expand the PlayStation brand into China, Russia and India—markets where console-oriented gaming is far less prevalent than in the West and Japan.
 In June 2021 after acquiring the studio Nixxes which had become their go-to developer for these ports, Sony confirmed that they are dedicated to PC gaming and value PC gamers, although the PlayStation consoles will still be the "first" and "best" places to play their games.
-Subsequent Windows releases included 2018's God of War in January 2022, Marvel's Spider-Man Remastered in August 2022, the Uncharted: Legacy of Thieves collection and Sackboy: A Big Adventure in October 2022, Marvel's Spider-Man: Miles Morales in November 2022, Returnal in February 2023, The Last of Us Part I in March 2023, and Ratchet & Clank: Rift Apart in July 2023.
+Subsequent Windows releases included God of War (2018), Marvel's Spider-Man Remastered, the Uncharted: Legacy of Thieves collection, Sackboy: A Big Adventure, and Marvel's Spider-Man: Miles Morales in 2022; Returnal, The Last of Us Part I, and Ratchet & Clank: Rift Apart throughout 2023, Ghost of Tsushima Director's Cut, Horizon Forbidden West - Complete Edition, Horizon Zero Dawn Remastered, Until Dawn, Lego Horizon Adventures, and God of War Ragnarök throughout 2024; and Marvel's Spider-Man 2 and The Last of Us Part II Remastered in 2025.